Dr. Charles F. Grindrod

 Three Poems (1909)

-As well as being prolific author, he also developed a passion for photography becoming recognised as a leader in the field.
+As well as being prolific author, Charles also developed a passion for photography becoming recognised as a leader in the field.
 As a friend to Edward Elgar, who was his neighbour, Grindrod made this remarkable photographic portrait of the composer around 1903 (it was later donated to the National Portrait Gallery).

 In 1903 a collection of his work was exhibited at The Royal Photographic Society.
 At the opening of the exhibition he delivered a paper on his methods, and ideas, and included his strong contention that photography was indeed a creative art.
 Amongst the pictures on show were, ‘The Woodcutters’, ‘Smoke and Fog’, and ‘Dido Deserted’.